Mudbill/duckduckgo-images-api/README.md

 # duckduckgo-images-api

+Note: This package is forked from [KshitijMhatre](https://github.com/KshitijMhatre/duckduckgo-images-api) as it looks like the original project has been abandoned.

 A lightweight node package to programmatically obtain image search results from DuckDuckGo search engine.

 The method used is inspired from [python package](https://github.com/deepanprabhu/duckduckgo-images-api) with same name.
 Thanks to, [deepanprabhu](https://github.com/deepanprabhu) for original source.
 This is my first node package and it was fun to write.